haroldeustaquio/Electricity-MQTT-Monitor/monitor/README.md

 ## Overview

-The **``Electricity Monitor``** is a real-time system that collects, processes, and analyzes electrical data (voltage, current, power) using MQTT.
+The **``Electricity Monitor``** is a real-time system that collects, processes, and analyzes electrical data (voltage, current, power, energy) using MQTT.
 It detects anomalies through statistical and machine learning methods and generates alerts for abnormal readings.
 The system ensures data storage for historical analysis and provides insights into system performance and stability, making it ideal for proactive electrical monitoring and management.

 **Content**